kanitvural/aws-data-science-data-engineering-mlops-infra/README.md

 - 💰 **Cost-Optimized**: Serverless-first architecture
 - 👥 **Cross-Functional Collaboration**: See how 6 different roles work together in one project

+### 💡 About This Project

+This comprehensive AWS infrastructure project was designed and developed by **Kanit Vural** to provide a complete solution for data science, data engineering, and MLOps workflows on AWS.
+It combines best practices in cloud architecture, automation, and scalability — serving as a reusable reference for real-world, production-grade data platforms.

 ### Project Structure Overview

 ```